Sign our petition to prevent the next avoidable tragedy on Highway Avenue

 The current RC Trail entrance will be closed during construction, why haven't plans been shared to illustrate where the new Detour Entrance will be located?

 Highway Avenue curves with the hill.
 Drivers from Wright Street and Spring Street who plan to turn onto Highway Avenue are at a dangerous disadvantage because of the inability to see oncoming traffic.
 As a result, drivers have no choice but to blindly inch-out into the road, forcing all vehicles to slam on their brakes to avoid collision.
-What can be done to increase safety and peace of mind?

 Let's demand KYTC take effective measures.